Wilson Chouest: Victims

-One of Chouest's known victims, "Kern County Jane Doe", was unidentified for many years, but was identified as Shirley Ann Soosay on April 23, 2021.
-The victims were found in neighboring counties in California, Kern and Ventura, in July 1980.
-He had been released from prison a month before.
-The women were described as being well-groomed and had no known arrests in the state, as their fingerprints did not match any on file.
-DNA and dental records were also obtained but have since failed to identify either.
-Chouest has refused to give any information about the slayings.
-After one of the murders, Chouest allegedly told Patrick Scott Bell about killing a woman.
-Bell and his brothers then assisted Chouest with cleaning the vehicle he had used.
-When confronted by their mother, Carolyn Bell, one of the brothers "reacted strongly" and claimed Chouest had struck and killed a deer.
+Chouest’s victims were found in neighboring counties in California: Kern and Ventura, in July 1980.
+One month before the murders, he had been released from prison after serving a kidnapping and robbery sentence for a 1978 conviction.
+The identities of both victims were originally unknown, despite DNA and dental records, though they were described as well-groomed and had no known arrests in the state.
+On April 23, 2021, the Kern County Jane Doe was identified as Shirley Ann Soosay.
+The second victim remains unidentified and Chouest has refused to give any information about either murder.
+After one of the murders, Chouest allegedly told Patrick Scott Bell, the son of a pen pal he had communicated with while previously incarcerated named Carolyn Bell, about having killed a woman.
+Patrick and his brothers then assisted Chouest with cleaning the vehicle that he had used.
+When confronted by their mother, one of the brothers "reacted strongly" and claimed Chouest had struck and killed a deer.
 Carolyn did not inform the police about this incident until her questioning in 2013.

 Shirley Ann Soosay

 The body of a White, Native American, or Hispanic woman was located on July 15, 1980, in Delano, Kern County, in an almond orchard.
 Tire tracks were observed at the scene.
-She was murdered approximately one day prior; she was stabbed 29 times and was then transported to the location she was found.
-The woman was possibly picked up from a now-closed bar known as "Ruby's" that was located in Lemoore.
-Along with DNA recovered from the woman's fingernails and clothing, Chouest was also linked to a bottle of Michelob beer found near the body.
+The victim had been murdered approximately one day prior; she was stabbed 29 times and was then transported to the location where she was later found.
+The woman was possibly picked up from a now-closed bar known as Ruby's that was located in Lemoore.
+Chouest’s DNA was recovered from the woman's fingernails and clothing, and he was also linked to the victim via a bottle of Michelob beer found near her body.